Jack In The Box (JACK) Received its Third Buy in a Row

-After BTIG and Oppenheimer gave Jack In The Box (NASDAQ: JACK) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
-Analyst Christopher O`Cull maintained a Buy rating on Jack In The Box today and set a price target of $70.00.
-The company’s shares closed last Thursday at $65.61.
+After BTIG and Oppenheimer gave Jack In The Box (NASDAQ: JACK) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Nick Setyan maintained a Buy rating on Jack In The Box today and set a price target of $80.00.
+The company’s shares closed last Thursday at $65.47.

-According to TipRanks.com, O`Cull is a 5-star analyst with an average return of 12.7% and a 66.7% success rate.
-O`Cull covers the Services sector, focusing on stocks such as Papa John’s International, Baker Hughes Company, and BJ’s Restaurants.
+According to TipRanks.com, Setyan is a 2-star analyst with an average return of -0.4% and a 52.3% success rate.
+Setyan covers the Services sector, focusing on stocks such as Del Taco Restaurants, Dine Brands Global, and Cheesecake Factory.

-Jack In The Box has an analyst consensus of Moderate Buy, with a price target consensus of $65.43, a 7.3% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Jack In The Box with a $66.14 average price target, which is an 8.4% upside from current levels.
 In a report issued on May 11, SunTrust Robinson also maintained a Buy rating on the stock with a $79.00 price target.

 See today’s analyst top recommended stocks >>